s13n/cwASIO/README.md

 A driver is a shared library suitable for being loaded at runtime by a host application.
 For the host application to be able to find it on the host system, it must be registered, which is a process that depends on the OS used.
-The information necessary for this registration process is a few GUIDs and some texts that identify and describe the driver.
-You must fill in those values that are specific for your driver.
+You must provide the information necessary for this registration process by initializing a few global constants.

-### About GUIDs
+### Windows specifics, including the use of GUIDs

 On Windows, ASIO has always used GUIDs to unambiguously identify different drivers.
 This is part of the Microsoft Component Object Model (COM), which